arcturus/eventpouch/README.md

 eventpouch
 ==========

-Simple instrumentation tool for HTML5 web apps.
+Simple analytics tool for HTML5 web apps.

 With the onmipresent idea of _offline first_, eventpouch is a javascript library that will help developers to know how their app is behaving, by keeping track of how the app is used and possible javascript errors.